Larsa Pippen Makes Kissy Face In Up-Close And Personal Selfie

 Larsa Pippen took to Instagram to share an attractive new selfie for her 1.9 million Instagram followers.
-Like many other influencers, celebrities, and models, Pippen has been making the most of her time in quarantine, telling her fans on social media that she has been spending a ton of time doing laundry and mopping at home.
+Like many other influencers, celebrities, and models, Pippen has been making the most of her time in quarantine, telling fans on social media that she has been spending a ton of time doing laundry and mopping at home.

 The bombshell appeared at an up-close and personal angle, posing in a room in her home.
-Just behind her was a laundry basket that was full of clothes on the ground as well as a couch with a number of pillows.
-The mother of four placed one hand near her chin while extending the other one in front of her to snap the photo.
+Just behind her was a laundry basket full of clothes on the ground as well as a couch with a number of pillows.
+The mother of four placed one hand near her chin while extending the other in front of her to snap the photo.
 She looked comfy and casual in a plain gray sweatshirt with a green pattern on it.

 The Instagram hottie tilted her head to the side, making a kissy face for the camera.
 She parted her long, highlighted locks in the middle of her head while the bulk of her mane fell at her back.
 She wore a beautiful application of makeup, bringing out her striking features.
 The model lined her eyes with a touch of brown eyeliner on the bottom while including dark mascara on her lashes.
-Pippen added contour on her cheek bones and a light pink gloss on her luscious lips while she completed her looks with a pair of large hoop earrings.
+Pippen added contour on her cheekbones and a light pink gloss on her luscious lips while she completed her looks with a pair of large hoop earrings.

 “Beautiful and elegant lady master with innocent face, who traps the brightest star of the sky in her eyes.
-Hi larsapippen,” a second social media user added along with a series of black heart emoji.
+Hi larsapippen,” a social media user wrote along with a series of black heart emoji.

 “Your natural beauty is so flawless,” a second fan added with the addition to a single heart-eye emoji.